GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 Once the user has been authenticated by the OpenID Connect Provider (OP), the `GetUserInfo` module returns the claims (First Name, Last Name, E-Mail ID, etc.) about the authenticated end user.

-**Required parameters:**
+**Parameters:**

 - oxd_id: oxd ID from client registration
-- accessToken: accessToken from GetTokenByCode or GetAccessTokenbyRefreshToken
+- accessToken: access_token from GetTokenByCode or GetAccessTokenbyRefreshToken
-- protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**